jdao55/emacs-config/README.md

 # emacs-config
-emacs configuration files, used emacs-lsp for ide like expereince in emacs
+emacs configuration files, uses emacs-lsp for ide like expereince in emacs

 ## Setup
 ### Dependencies